WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 This is what a Silent Payment address looks like:
 `sp1qq2exrz9xjumnvujw7zmav4r3vhfj9rvmd0aytjx0xesvzlmn48ctgqnqdgaan0ahmcfw3cpq5nxvnczzfhhvl3hmsps683cap4y696qecs7wejl3`

 When someone wants to send you a payment, they use the unique public key that is a part of your Silent Payment address, and combine it with the public keys of the outputs they want to send to generate a unique, one-time address that looks on-chain just like any other Taproot address.
-A Silent Payment is in fact indistiguishable from a standard transaction, and therefore will cost the same in term of mining fees and can be relayed and mined just like any transaction.
+A Silent Payment is in fact indistinguishable from a standard transaction, and therefore will cost the same in terms of mining fees and can be relayed and mined just like any transaction.

 The receiver then needs to read the blockchain, and using some secrets he - but only he - will be able to recognize payments made to his Silent Payment address and unlock the funds.